codecounselor/codecounselor.github.io/_drafts/2016-08-11-springmvc-java-in-a-xml-world.md

 * This class represents the entry point for the Sprint MVC configuration for the context, hence the `@EnableWebMvc` annotation.
 * `@Import` is used here instead of listing these inside of `RestApiWebInitializer`, to provide better **encapsulation and separation of concerns**.
 It would not be good if the servlet initializer had knowledge of how the MVC components needed to be configured.
 * If you intend to use `@PropertySource` annotations then you must declare a **static** `PropertySourcesPlaceholderConfigurer` bean, as  [Spring authors have made the decision](https://jira.spring.io/browse/SPR-8539) to not automatically inject this for you.
-* Some will suggest separating your RestController configuration from the rest of the beans and using
+* Some will suggest separating your RestController configuration from the rest of the beans and using inclusion and/or exclusion filters on the component scan.
 * I left the configurer options commented here in the event you would like to ignore any unfound resources.

 ## Testing The Implementation